GetStream/react-native-activity-feed/docs/Streami18n.md

   1. Create a json file in your project with whatever name you prefer.
 Best practice would be to name it after the language-translations it contains e.g, If you are creating a translation file for Korean language then `ko.json`
-  2. Copy the content of file https://github.com/GetStream/stream-chat-react-native/blob/master/src/i18n/en.json
+  2. Copy the content of file https://github.com/GetStream/react-native-activity-feed/blob/master/src/i18n/en.json
   3. Change the values of the keys as translation of key.
-  4. Use it in chat client:
+  4. Use it in StreamApp component:

   ```js static
   import koTranslation from 'path/to/ko.json';